koalalorenzo/blog/content/posts/202011-hashicorp-nomad-backpack.md

 thumbnail: /posts/202011/gopherswrench.jpg
 ---
-I recently decided to run at home a [Hashicorp Nomad](https://www.nomadproject.io) cluster with my Raspberry Pi.
-When I was using, I found myself writing a significant amount of HCL files than I expected, and I have been missing Helm's simplicity.
+I recently decided to run at home a [Hashicorp Nomad](https://www.nomadproject.io) cluster on my 3 Raspberry Pi.
+When I was using it, I found myself writing a significant amount of HCL files, and I have been missing Helm's simplicity.

 I have been working with Kubernetes for a while now.
 During this time, I had to install, configure, and distribute some apps using [Helm](https://helm.sh).